-A unitholder in the income trust has substantially all of the same protections, rights and remedies as a shareholder would have under the CBCA, except for the following: [list protections, rights and remedies that are not available to a unitholder.]
+A unitholder in the income trust has all of the material protections, rights and remedies a shareholder would have under the CBCA, except for the following: [list protections, rights and remedies that are not available to a unitholder.]
 The protections, rights and remedies available to a unitholder are contained in the [trust indenture, dated ].

-We further note that corporate legislation such as section 21 of the Canada Business Corporations Act provides a mechanism for persons to request a shareholder list for the purpose of making an offer to acquire securities of a corporation.
-We may review an income trust's refusal to provide a unitholders' list as a defensive tactic, as discussed in Notice 62-202 -relating to Take-Over Bids - Defensive Tactics if a potential offeror follows steps similar to those outlined in section 21 of the Canada Business Corporations Act in requesting a unitholders' list.
+Some corporate legislation such as section 21 of the Canada Business Corporations Act provides a mechanism for persons to request a shareholder list for the purpose of making an offer to acquire securities of a corporation.
+An income trust that refuses to provide a unitholders' list should refer to National Policy 62-202 -Take-Over Bids - Defensive Tactics or in Québec Notice 62-202 Relating to Take-Over Bids - Defensive Tactics in the context of a potential offeror requesting a unitholders' list.
+If this is a tactic that is likely to deny or severely limit the ability of its unitholders to respond to a take-over bid or a competing bid, action by the Canadian securities regulatory authorities may be warranted.